[Theater productions out of N.Y. and on the road]

 This episode is from the WNYC archives.
 It may contain language which is no longer politically or socially appropriate.

-Talks about theater production in New York, on the road, and production outside of New York.
+Gilbert Seldes talks about theater production in New York, on the road, and production outside of New York.
 It is commonly said that theater is dying.
 Seems like everyone knows exactly what to do to fix that.
 Seldes has two separate ways to make theater flourish.

-First talks about a theory that is expressed in the wisecrack saying "there's nothing wrong with the theater which a few hits wouldn't cure."
+First he discusses a theory that is expressed in the wisecrack saying "there's nothing wrong with the theater which a few hits wouldn't cure."
 Against the psychology of "hits and flops" altogether.
 The more difficult it is to get a ticket, the better the show must be.
 This has a dubious effect on theater as a whole.
 Need to circumvent the high cost of production by taking it away from its center on Broadway.
 Can produce a show outside of New York - not done often.
 Take a rehearsed show from New York to Boston or Philadephia.
 Another way to lower cost production is to produce off-Broadway.
 Venues like New York City Center and Phoenix Theater.
 Jean Dalrymple, theater producer, produces shows for two or three week runs.
 Casts work at very low rates.
 Commercial theater is so costly and risky, that you have to have an instantaneous hit.
 In big theaters, you have to have at least two big stars, otherwise bookers won't run the show at all.
 This limits the imagination of the dramatist and does not give opportunities to newcomers.

 First solution to make theater flourish - after a production has run and is a smash hit and everyone is rolling in royalties, a small percentage of the profit should be put into a fund that will go to the production of new plays.
 "Get more plays produced."